 170 sq.m Apartment, designed for a couple who’s children left the home.

-The challenge was to make a fresh modern start, but still keep the intellectual character of the owners present.
+The challenge was to make a fresh modern start, but still keep the intellectual character of its owners present.

 This was achieved by keeping a color pallet that matches the urban/sea/skyline that contrasts the white clean frame of the space.